-Informal enquiries are welcomed and should be directed to recruitment@cdh.cam.ac.uk.
-For queries on the application process, please contact the School's HR Team on sahhr@admin.cam.ac.uk.
+Informal enquiries are welcome and should be directed to Dr Henry Shevlin, Director of Education on hfs35@cam.ac.uk.
+If you have questions about the application process, please contact The School's HR Team on sahhr@admin.cam.ac.uk.

-The closing date for application is midnight (GMT) on Sunday 8 December 2024.
-Interviews are planned for the week commencing 16 December 2024, subject to change.
+The closing date for applications is midnight (GMT) on Sunday 5 January 2025.
+Interviews are planned for the week commencing 20 January 2025, subject to change.